phantasmfour/coquiTTSArticles/README.md

-# Helping me learn a new language while creating audio articles
+# Helping me learn a new language while creating AI Synthesized Recordings

 In this project I had the idea to take the articles I read in the morning and convert them into an audiobook that is read in two languages.
 What tts_article.py does